 In one example of enhanced productivity, Inc. highlights a two-year study that found telecommuters are more focused and dedicated.
 The company behind the experiment also noted a 50% decrease in attrition in its work-from-home population.

 Of course, there are challenges to remote work and building a remote work culture, including a sense of isolation among workers.
-Fortunately, technology is making it easier to connect and support your team outside the office.
+Fortunately, technology like Zoom, Slack and freelance management systems (FMS) are making it easier to connect and support your team outside the office.
 And though the work-life balance is one point of contention for remote employees, higher productivity is good news for your enterprise.

 Productivity is a big buzzword, though – so what does it mean for your bottom line?